mattj23/latex-compileservice/README.md

 1. Send multiple files to the service, including a local nested directory structure.
 For example, you can set the main compilation target to `./sample.tex` and have that file reference several other files, such as `./diagram.png`, `./common/logo.png`, `./common/classes/org-doc.cls`, and `./common/classes/org.sty`

 2. Specify your choice of compiler for each compilation session.
-You can use `pdflatex`, `xelatex`, or `lualatex`
+You can use `pdflatex`, `xelatex`, or `lualatex`, some of which are capable of different things.

 3. Use the `jinja2` engine to render `.tex` template files containing `jinja`'s python-like syntax to valid LaTeX, which will then be compiled as part of your project.
 Submit the data to render to the template as a `json` dictionary.
 This is an easier way of producing generated documents for most people than trying to use LaTeX's programming mechanisms directly.